-Short for quarter inch cartridge, QIC was first introduced in 1983 as a low cost magnetic data tape storage used for backing up data and was the first tape drive standard.
-Although some QIC disks and drives are compatible with one another, ensure that it is stated or verified by the manufacturer before purchasing a QIC tape or drive.
+Short for quarter-inch cartridge, QIC was first introduced in 1983 as a low cost magnetic data tape storage used for backing up data and was the first tape drive standard.
+Although some QIC disks and drives are compatible with one another, verify the compatibility with the manufacturer before purchasing a QIC tape or drive.
 QIC disks are available in various sizes; however, they are commonly 40 MB to 25 GB.

 Many computers and some servers utilized the QIC-40 and QIC-80 for a replacement of the floppy disk drive and commonly connected to the floppy controller.
 QIC is commonly labeled as QIC-XXXX-XX, where the first four Xs (but there could be two or three) may be a number used to identify the tape.
 These numbers usually indicate the size of the tape, but not always.

 Below is a listing of some of the commonly used QIC tapes and their capacity.